 One of the biggest challenges a new small business must face is obtaining the capital necessary to support their initial growth.
+New employer small businesses are the primary source of U.S. job growth, but are much more likely than larger firms to face financial challenges like access to capital, according to a 2016 Federal Reserve report.
 In order to proudly turn on your physical or metaphorical “open for business” sign, you’ll likely need to have access to money in the form of a small business startup loan.

 As one might assume from the title, a business start up loan is a loan meant to help with the financial needs of a new business.
 Small business start up loan proceeds can go towards things like working capital; the purchase of equipment, machinery, supplies, inventory, and furniture; and the purchase or construction of real estate.

 Nav is the ONLY source for both personal and business credit access.
 See advice on how to build your business credit, get funding and save money.
 Get Started For Free